vrld/moonshine/README.md

 end
 ```

-When you package your game for release, you might want consider deleting the
+When you package your game for release, you might want to consider deleting the
 (hidden) `.git` folder in the moonshine directory.